 The perfect way to add blue without the fuss and upkeep is demonstrated here with this pretty ombre blue hair.
 Choose a shade of blue that makes a beautiful combo with your natural color, and ask your stylist to balayage the color in, this way it will fade out slowly and last until you chop your colored strands off.

 These cascading curls gradually fading from brown to blue are the stuff dreams are made of.
-The prismatic color and hyper-shine give a cool oil slick appearance to these long, luscious locks, which we imagine belong to a badass mermaid princess.
+The prismatic pastel blue color and hyper-shine give a cool oil slick appearance to these long, luscious locks, which we imagine belong to a badass mermaid princess.

 We can’t stop staring at this moody mane.
 Dark blue and black roots fade into giant, bouncy, ice-blue curls, creating an allover mesmerizing look.
 Remember, a color this intricate and perfect takes a true artist to achieve, so always make sure you do your homework before choosing a colorist.